Flexibility and Mobility

 2. Consistency is Key:

-Ensure you stretch and mobilize all major muscle groups, including the neck, shoulders, chest, back, hips, thighs, and calves.
-This promotes balanced flexibility and mobility throughout the body.
+Stretching and mobilization must cover all major muscle groups - the neck, shoulders, chest, back, hips, thighs, and calf.
+This leads to well-rounded flexibility and mobility.

 Avoid pushing yourself too hard or forcing your body into uncomfortable positions.
 Gradually increase the intensity and duration of stretches to prevent injury and promote steady improvement.